wallysuarez/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+The Giant's name will be changed from Edgar to Jason.
+This is because you reassigned the variable name from edgar to jason.
+Next, you called the instance of the renamed variable and called the instance `jason.name` which still had a value of "Edgar" and changed it to "Jason".

 ## Question 4